 For example, in a deadlift variation, ensure that your client is feeling the tension through the glutes, hamstrings, back muscles — really, the whole body — and not feeling the exercise solely in the SI joints.
 Physiotherapist Antony Lo refers to this as “spreading the load.”

 It’s important to note that “good form” in exercise looks a bit different for everybody, and that is normal and fine.
 I strive to teach my clients to lift and move in a “neutral” body position, with the rib cage stacked over the hips.

 It isn’t bad to be in body positions other than neutral.
 In fact, it is a great thing.
 We simply want to ensure that the client can lift loads well and efficiently in an alignment in which the body is “stacked.”
 This position tends to feel most stable and supported, and can give the deep core and pelvic floor system a good opportunity to generate tension.

 Pictured above: rib thrust (left), bum tuck (center), ribs over hips (right).

-Use breathing strategies to help the core and pelvic floor do their job.
 There are different strategies to breathing in exercise and no single correct way.

 What I have found to be helpful with my pregnant clients is to ensure that they continue to breathe as best as possible while performing an exercise.
-There are likely going to be times when they are holding their breath for short durations both, in their workouts and in life, but, in general, cue them to keep breathing throughout.
+There are likely going to be times when they are holding their breath for short durations, both in their workouts and in life, but, in general, cue them to keep breathing throughout.
 This will help them feel more “in their body” and stable while lifting.